chimera-linux/dinit-chimera/README.md

 ```

 The `--from` argument can still be used for more accurate monitoring and
-will match the first column in `/proc/self/mounts` in that case.
+will match the first column in `/proc/self/mounts` in that case, but is
+not mandatory.

 ## Service targets